There are several ways to do this beyond the obvious choice of driving to one bank, withdrawing the money, and then depositing it at the other bank.

 Here are a few options you can take when transferring money between banks.

-This is the simplest method – just mail a check from one bank to your other bank.
+If you don’t trust the internet with your funds, you can mail a check from one bank to your other bank.
 Wait for it to be deposited and for the funds to be received.
 This will take several days up to a week and will only cost you a stamp.

 A wire transfer is best if you want your money quickly, as it will be available within hours of the transfer.
 (Be advised that some banks have a deadline for the wire transfer to apply the same day.
 The deadline is usually sometime in the early afternoon.)

 I recently wired money from one of my accounts to the other and had to pay a $15 fee, though this rate will vary based on your bank.
 Some banks will allow you to complete the wire transfer over the phone, while others will have you come into the bank to fill out a form.

 Did you know you can transfer money between banks using PayPal?
 Follow these easy steps:

 - Simply add both bank accounts to your PayPal account.
 (This may take a few days as you wait for PayPal to verify your account.
 They need to put small deposits in your bank account to verify it.)

 - Then, choose the bank you would like to withdraw money from and send it to PayPal.
 (You will use the “Add Money” button on PayPal.)